 In the line of Alzheimer’s: The Mission Continues (Brig (Retd.)
 S P Bhattacharjya):This first-person account by Brig Bhattacharjya, 84 years old, who looked after his wife Sukla, then 72 years old.
-The book covers many incidents from the pre-diagnosis stage, narratingaround fifteen years of Sukla’s decline, sharing incidents, mistakes, missed symptoms, things that worked and that did not.
+The book covers many incidents from the pre-diagnosis stage, narrating around fifteen years of Sukla’s decline, sharing incidents, mistakes, missed symptoms, things that worked and that did not.
 The anecdotes are shared with honesty, placed in context, and accompanied by Brig Bhattacharjya’s own analysis.
 Available through the ARDSI Kolkata chapter.
 See their page Opens in new window

 Krishna: Living with Alzheimer’s (Ranabir Samaddar): This is a first-person account by a social scientist who cared for his wife (who had Alzheimer’s Disease).
-The book has several chapters detailed his experiences.
+The book has several chapters detailing his experiences.
 The late-stage care chapters, especially, are extremely valuable in our Indian context where late-stage dementia is handled at home and often requires multiple interactions with health care professionals and hospitals.
 The book is sometimes heavy on medical details, and also has a lot of social analysis, with discussions on ‘quality of life’.
 The book also contains several chapters about the earlier years of dementia, both the personal side and the social side.
-Caregivers looking after persons in earlier stages can skip the late-stage dementia part in their first read and return to these parts later.
-Available at Amazon.in or Flipkart or any other vendor.
+Caregivers looking after persons in earlier stages can skip the late-stage dementia part in their first read, and return to these parts later.
+Available at Amazon.inOpens in new window or Flipkart Opens in new window or any other vendor.

 A World Within: a remarkable story of coping with a parent’s dementia (Minakshi Chaudhry): This book is by a caregiver daughter who describes her father’s decline.
-It has many honestly-narrated, touching anecdotes that show various sides of the father--in some he remembers and talks about the past, in some he shows mild confusion, in some where he deteriorates further.
+It has many honestly-narrated, touching anecdotes that show various sides of the father–in some he remembers and talks about the past, in some he shows mild confusion, in some where he deteriorates further.
 The writing style is personal, and includes personal musings, regrets, and insight.Available at Amazon.in Opens in new window or any other vendor.